mariusthenomad/travely/landing-page/backend/README.md

-# Travely Waitlist Backend
+# PathFinder Waitlist Backend

-A simple Node.js backend to collect email addresses for the Travely app waitlist.
+A simple Node.js backend to collect email addresses for the PathFinder app waitlist.

 ## Features